-For the most up to date information visit GOV.UK – Bluetongue: news, information and guidance for livestock keepers.
+For the most up-to-date information visit GOV.UK – Bluetongue: news, information and guidance for livestock keepers.

 If you suspect bluetongue, you must report it immediately by calling 03000 200 301 in England, 03003 038 268 in Wales or your local Field Services Office in Scotland.